Efficient ECG-based Atrial Fibrillation Detection via Parameterised Hypercomplex Neural Networks: Conclusion and Outlook

 \section{Conclusion and Outlook}

 We proposed a lightweight PH neural network framework for AF detection from ECG signals based on PH operations for multiplication and convolution.
-We demonstrated comparable performance to corresponding real-valued networks for different CNN backbones on two datasets while reducing the parameter size.
+We demonstrated comparable performance to corresponding real-valued networks for different CNN backbones on two datasets, while significantly reducing the parameter size.
 The dimensionality \(n\) can be chosen flexibly based on the data or tuned for further compression.
-In future work, PH architectures can be combined with other model compression techniques, such as knowledge distillation~\cite{Hinton2015,polino2018model}, or applied to multi-modal biosignal data.
+In future work, PH architectures can be combined with other advanced model compression techniques, such as knowledge distillation~\cite{Hinton2015}, to further reduce the \mbox{model size.} Implementation on wearable devices is further limited by the need for low computational complexity and power consumption, which should also be investigated in the future.
+PH layers can also benefit the automatic analysis of other data types from wearable devices, such as photoplethysmography (PPG).